 Joseph Denis: 'Bateau' for 'Surcouf', City theatre, Kortrijk, 1923.
 Reconstruction by Bruno Forment on the basis of preserved scenery and a set photo by Gustaaf Lievens, ca. 1923

 Being able to reassemble the sets on stage can tell us more about how a performance looked than the models, sketches and photographs (generally black and white) that are in the archives.
-And since opera productions in the Belle Époque stayed faithful to the original design, examining Kortrijk's 1921 set for Lakmé can tell you a lot about how the premiere looked at the Paris Opéra-Comique in 1883.
+And since opera productions stayed faithful to the original design of the Belle Époque, examining Kortrijk's 1921 set for Lakmé can tell you a lot about how the premiere looked at the Paris Opéra-Comique in 1883.

 Bringing this heritage to the public is a little trickier, since the sets need to be assembled and properly lit to be appreciated, and only take on their full significance with a performance.
 The recognition they have received in recent years has not always helped in this respect.
 Five of the finest sets were placed on the Flemish heritage masterpiece list in 2018, which means they can now only be used in exceptional circumstances.